Theta-Limited/OpenAthena-Legacy-Python/find_me_mode.md

 ### windage adjustment

-A windage adjustment can be applied to the target location to compensate for windage or other factors.
+Windage adjustments can be applied to the target location to compensate for windage or other factors.
 Windage adjustment can be applied in increments of 4 meters (about one car's length) north, east, south, or west using each respective arrow key on the keyboard.

+Windage adjustments do not affect the calculated altitude of a target.

 `Nadjust` represents the adjustment of the target location (in meters) north or south to compensate for windage or other factors.